 I am swamped today with all the different recipes that I just cooked, tested and photographed.
 Well, I got up and 6:30 this morning, and started to work just after my first coffee.

-I was swamped today with all the different recipes that I’ve cooked, tested and photographed.
-I got up and 6:30 and started to work just after my first coffee, which was around 8.
-It took a little planning, a little reading, doodling, drinking a cup of tea and eating muffin, and of course preparing a breakfast for my munchkins.
-I absolutely love my Fridays, especially if it’s gloomy Friday morning, much like today.
+Which was around 8 am.
+It took a little planning, a little reading, doodling, drinking a cup of tea and eating a muffin, and of course preparing breakfast for my munchkins.
+In other words, I absolutely love my Fridays, especially if it is gloomy Friday morning, much like today.

-I didn’t know what to post today first, sweet hot cross buns or Deviled eggs… So, my apologies in advance for taking an easy way out and posting simpler recipe.
-I really hope that tomorrow I will be able to post the other one, if not then Sunday for sure.
+I did not know what to post today first, sweet hot cross buns or Deviled eggs.
+Therefore, my apologies in advance for taking an easy way out and posting a simpler recipe.

-I made dozen Deviled Eggs today, and every time I turned around I’d pop one in.
-This what you see in the picture was all that is left.
-I have a serious problem! 😀
+I made dozen Deviled Eggs today, and every time I turned around I would pop one in.
+Above all, this what you see in the picture was all that is left.
+I have a serious problem.

 - 6 large eggs

 - 1 tablespoon vinegar

 - Salt approx. 1/8 tsp.
 Or to taste

 - 1/4 teaspoon Cayenne pepper